 Again, if you shave these areas, it is better to know first the texture of your skin and the situation of your skin.
 Also, do not forget to use suitable materials and products for each area.
-Armpits can be more sensitive to having bumps than the chest.
+Armpits can be more sensitive to having bumps and prickly hair after shaving than the chest.
 Know what may work for you and incorporate it into your routine.

 Water Temperature for Shaving

 Water temperature can play a role in determining how clean your shave will be.
 Not knowing the right water temperature for shaving can leave your hair and skin dry or burned.